maxnd/mxMarkEdit/README.md

 **Version 1.2.17**

 - Added menu item `File - Insert...`, to insert the content of a Markdown file in the current one at the cursor position.
-- Deleting an empty row in the grid now doesn't require confirmation.
+- Deleting an empty row in the grid now doesn’t require confirmation.
 - Minor graphic improvements in presentation mode.
 - Small bugs fixing.